US-CBP/cbp-theme/README.md

 We use Gulp for our build process but here are the common npm commands:

-* npm install
-* npm run build - calls gulp
+* npm i
-* npm run dev - runs gulp serve
+* npm run dev - build and serve it up via WEBPACK
 * npm run a11y - runs pa11y accesibility on the kitchen sink (assumes gulp serve has been called) pa11y
 * npm run fonts - generates fonts from Google's Roboto font family